♪♫ See your music with audioMotion! ♪♫

 - Visualize audio from your microphone (or “stereo mix”, if your soundcard supports it)

 - Lightweight custom file server — also works on standard web servers with minimal configuration

-- Client runs on any modern browser (tested with Firefox, Chrome and Safari)
+- Client runs on any modern browser (tested on Chrome, Firefox, Opera and Safari)

 The demo allows you to play audio files from your PC, load songs and streams from remote URLs and use the microphone input.
 The file explorer is not available, since there are no media files hosted on the demo server.